BiocomputeLab/biocomputelab.github.io/_team/hannes-thielke.md

   - digital microfluidics
   - bioengineering
 ---
 Mechatronics engineering student between bachelor's and master's degree that is focusing on electrical circuits.
-Attempting to get inter-disciplinary skills in synthetic biological during an internship and explore possibilities of microfluidics using the OpenDrop-Platform.
+Attempting to get inter-disciplinary skills in synthetic biological during an internship and explore the possibilities of microfluidics using the OpenDrop-Platform.